codereader/DarkRadiant/README.md

 ## Prerequisites

-DarkRadiant is built on Windows using *Microsoft Visual C++ 2017*.
-The free Community Edition can be obtained here:
+DarkRadiant is built on Windows using *Microsoft Visual Studio*, the free Community Edition can be obtained here:

 *VC++ 2019:* https://visualstudio.microsoft.com/downloads/ (Choose Visual Studio Community)

+When installing Studio please make sure to enable the "Desktop Development with C++" workload.

 Since DarkRadiant uses a couple of open-source libraries that are not available on Windows by default, you will also need to download and install the dependencies.
 7-Zip packages of the dependencies are available at the following
 URL(s).
 [Get 7-zip here](http://www.7-zip.org/)